knaffles/budget-react/README.md

 ## TODO

+- Display data per user and set rules accordingly.
+Update all instances of read/writes to use the logged in users' uid.
+- Add progress indicator to upload process.

+## COMPLETE

 - Persist login state upon refresh.
-- Display data per user and set rules accordingly.
 - Restrict access to pages based on auth state.
-- Add progress indicator to upload process.

 ---